afroborg/eitn30-internet-inside/README.md

 ### Build and deploy

 The project code is written in Rust, and is built using `cross` for the `aarch64-unknown-linux-gnu` architecture.
 Make sure that docker is installed and running.

+Copy the contents of `env.sh.example` in the `scripts` directory to a file called `env.sh` in the same directory, and fill in the IP addresses for deployment to base and mobile.
 Build and deploy the project by running the following commands from the root directory:

 ```bash
 make build